-Majete National Park is divine, and the revival of game here make it one of Malawi's premier game-viewijng regions.
+Majete National Park is divine, and the revival of game here makes it one of Malawi's premier game-viewing regions.

 This beautiful national park is not only stunning to look at but has some of the best scenic walks in Malawi.

 Chanting, romantic, and unspoilt, Liwonde is the perfect getaway for the Africa lovers.

 Up in northern Malawi, you will find Malawi's largest national park, Nyika - home to the famous Nyika plateau.

 Lake Malawi is full of surprises, and some of the best ones are the secret islands dotted in right in the middle.

 All our itineraries are tailor made, but here are some of our favourite routes and camp combinations.